-In the last few years, with the proliferation of smart phones, tablets, etc., we have witnessed tremendous growth in the number of cellular subscribers and in their traffic demand [1].
-In parallel with the rapidly growing demand for cellular services, the number of cellular base stations (BSs) all over the world has increased from a few hundred thousands to more than 4 million, and each of them consumes an average of 25 MWh per year [2].
+S the mobile devices, such as smart phones, tablets, are spreading around the world, various applications such as web browsing, video streaming, and online social networks are shifted from computers to mobile devices, leading to a rocketing increase of data traffic in cellular networks.
+In order to meet the subscribers' tremendous traffic demand, cellular service providers have to significantly increase the numbers of their base stations (BSs), and bear the burden of much higher energy costs.
+In particular, the number of cellular BSs all over the world has increased from a few hundred thousands to more than 4 million, and each of them consumes an average of 25 MWh per year [2].
 Studies show that the radio network itself adds up to 80% of an operator's entire energy consumption, which represents a significant portion of a network operator's overall expenditures [3].
-Therefore, it is in dire need to find effective solutions to reducing the energy costs of cellular networks while satisfying subscribers' everincreasing traffic demand.
+Therefore, it is of great urgency to find effective solutions to reduce energy costs and develop "green" cellular networks while satisfying mobile users' everincreasing traffic demand.